How to Train to Become a MMA Fighter | Every Step Explained

 Although MMA promotions are constantly on the hunt to sign the next big prospect, they can't be everywhere and find everyone.
 This is where self promotion can supplement this and help launch you into an opportunity.

-When you have put enough hours into the gym, and made plenty of progress on the mats to warrant taking the next step, it will be amateur MMA.
+When you have put enough hours into the gym, and made plenty of progress on the mats to warrant taking the next step, you'll talk to your coach regarding entering an Amateur MMA competition.

 Typically the amateur scene is where fighters prove themselves before being picked up by a professional organization.